Skip to content

 While Huff remains an Eagle, several pass rushers across the league were moved leading up to the deadline.
 The Arizona Cardinals acquired outside linebacker Baron Browning from the Denver Broncos in exchange for a 2025 sixth-round pick on Monday.
 The next day, the Detroit Lions officially traded for former Cleveland Browns defensive end Za’Darius Smith, giving up a 2025 fifth-rounder and a 2026 sixth-rounder to bolster their pass rush in the absence of Aidan Hutchinson.

-Smith’s former teammate with the Green Bay Packers, defensive end Preston Smith, reportedly was dealt to the Pittsburgh Steelers roughly an hour before the deadline.
+Smith’s former teammate with the Green Bay Packers, defensive end Preston Smith, was dealt to the Pittsburgh Steelers roughly an hour before the deadline.

-Although Roseman did not execute a trade leading up to the deadline, the general manager made one deal during the preseason, acquiring Jahan Dotson from the Washington Commanders in exchange for a package of picks including a 2025 third-round selection.
+Although Roseman did not execute a trade leading up to the deadline, the general manager made one deal during the preseason, acquiring wide receiver Jahan Dotson from the Washington Commanders in exchange for a package of picks including a 2025 third-round selection.
 After a quiet start to the season, Dotson made his most impactful play as an Eagle on Sunday against the Jaguars, snaring a 36-yard contested catch in the third quarter.

 With the trade deadline passed, all players are subject to waivers if released, including vested veterans.